- Health Equity Home

 - Best Practices for COVID-19 Testing and Vaccination Sites: Disability-related Accessibility

 - COVID-19: Deaf and Hard of Hearing Communication Access Recommendations for the Hospital - National Association of the Deaf

 - Access to Support in Hospital Settings: Patients with Disabilities and Pediatric Patients (PDF)

 - Health Care Rationing During the Pandemic and Your Rights

 Children with disabilities may have underlying health conditions that put them at higher risk of COVID-19 and related complications.
 Families may require additional resources and support during the COVID-19 pandemic.
 In the event a person in your care gets sick, encourage families to have an emergency plan, including emergency Information for the person with unique health needs.

 I have a Baclofen pump that needs a refill.
 I have been told that some people have not been allowed to have that procedure because it is not considered essential.
 Is this true?

-Executive Order 20-09 was issued on March 23, 2020 and rescinded on May 10, 2020.
+Executive Order 20-09 was issued on March 23, 2020, and rescinded on May 10, 2020.
 The executive order restricted elective inpatient and outpatient medical procedures in order to conserve critical health care resources.
-The intent of that order was never to restrict procedures such as a Baclofen pump refill, which is necessary to treat the spasticity experienced by people with multiple sclerosis, spinal cord injuries, cerebral palsy and other neurological diseases.
+The intent of that order was never to restrict procedures like a Baclofen pump refill, which is necessary to treat the spasticity experienced by people with multiple sclerosis, spinal cord injuries, cerebral palsy, and other neurological diseases.
 We recognize that without such a procedure, a person can experience severe pain and lose the ability to carry out their daily activities.
 No further executive orders to scale back medical procedures are planned at this time.
 However, if another order were to be considered, procedures with such time sensitivity and dire consequences for delay would be excluded.

 I am hard of hearing and have a hard time when others use a mask.
 What should I do?